zendframework/zend-servicemanager/doc/book/migration.md

 - The aliases point to the fully qualified class name (FQCN) for the service being generated, and these are mapped to `InvokableFactory` instances.
 This means you can also fetch your plugins by their FQCN.
+- There are also factory entries for the canonicalized FQCN of each factory, which will be used in v2.

 The above will now work in both version 2 and version 3.